-- 1. Remote access is required to use the Email Notification agent. - Avoid setting up email notifications for events that occur frequently (for example, when a motion sensor senses motion).
+- Remote access is required to use the Email Notification agent. - Avoid setting up email notifications for events that occur frequently (for example, when a motion sensor senses motion).
 If the Email Notification trigger event occurs too often, it causes the system to slow down. - Intercom-Provides the ability to set up the Intercom device groups and configure Intercom on the new 5" and 7" In-Wall Touch Screens (audio only), the new 7" Portable Touch Screen with Camera (audio and video), the Door Station (audio only), or the 7" In-Wall Touch Screen with Camera (audio or video).

-Example: Set up device groups so you can send out a broadcast to each of the supported touch screens in that group. - Light Properties-Lets you set lighting sequences for Panelized Lighting.
-Check with your dealer for details. - Lighting Scenes-Provides the ability to set up a Lighting Scene.
+Example: Set up device groups so you can send out a broadcast to each of the supported touch screens in that group.

+• Lighting Scenes-Provides the ability to set up a Lighting Scene.

 Example: By pressing one button on a keypad, you can turn on specific lights at set ramping levels.
-See "Programming with the Lighting Scenes agent" in "Agent Examples." - Media Scenes-Lets you create a scene that plays music in selected rooms on your Control4 system. - Macro-Macro agents associate programming with events.
-Example: You can create one macro to use in several different programming events. - Scheduler-Defines conditionals of time to the system, and adds the ability to have scheduled events.
+See "Programming with the Lighting Scenes agent" in "Agent Examples."

+- Media Scenes-Lets you create a scene that plays music in selected rooms on your Control4 system. - Macro-Macro agents associate programming with events.

+Example: You can create one macro to use in several different programming events.

+- Rhapsody-Lets you specify your Rhapsody account name and password. - Scheduler-Defines conditionals of time to the system, and adds the ability to have scheduled events.
 See "Programming with the Scheduler Agent" in "Agent Examples." - Screen Saver-Lets you set up a Screen Saver agent so you can create various screen savers for your Navigators. - SNMP Configuration-Lets your dealer set up to receive alerts if your home network malfunctions.
 Check with your dealer for details. - Timer-Provides the ability to start a timer, stop a timer, or repeat a timer based on a given event and action.

 Example: If a motion sensor in the system turns on a light when it detects motion, then a timer can be used to turn off the light after 15 minutes.
-Alternatively, a timer can be set to repeat an action whenever the timer expires. - Variables-A variable is a representation of information about the controlled devices, for example, a power state or current level of the device, and it works much like a Media Scene.
+Alternatively, a timer can be set to repeat an action whenever the timer expires.

+- Variables-A variable is a representation of information about the controlled devices, for example, a power state or current level of the device, and it works much like a Media Scene.
 Variables provide other programming options not available by using Commands, conditionals, or Loops.
-There are three (3) kinds of variables: - 1.
-Room Variables-Provide you with additional programming options not available from the Room object programming.
-Use Room object programming in preference to room variables whenever possible. - 2.
-Custom Variables-Let you define additional programming options using: - Boolean-Provides a true/false option.
-Example: The light level is 70 percent. - Device-Provides a list of device options.
+There are three kinds of variables: - Room Variables-Provide you with additional programming options not available from the Room object programming.
+Use Room object programming in preference to room variables whenever possible. - Custom Variables-Let you define additional programming options using: - Boolean-Provides a true/false option.
+Example: The light level is 70 percent. - Device-Provides a list of device options. - Number-Provides a value option.
+Example: The light level is 70 percent. - String-Provides the option to enter a string.

-- Number-Provides a value option.
-Example: The light level is 70 percent. - String-Provides the option to enter a string. - 3.
-Container Variables-Provide the ability to bind two (2) or more devices together using device variables.
+• Container Variables-Provide the ability to bind two or more devices together using device variables.
 Container variables are available from the Agents view, and by highlighting variables.